Social Constructionism and the Roots of Addiction

 Over a century on, we see plainly that prohibition of substances did nothing to curb substance use or social discontent, and that criminalizing altered states of consciousness resulted in the United States becoming the undisputed champion of imprisoning our own people.
 Oh yeah, also thanks to prohibition, a multi-billion dollar/year industry was handed over to the black market and thus the mafia and cartel were born.
 As noted in an excellent article by Kenneth Anderson, diseases are based on scientific findings, addictions are based on what is deemed to be deviant behavior by those in power.
 Homosexuality was deemed to be deviant, and a disease, until a majority vote by the American Psychiatric Association in 1973 declared it a non-disease.

-Substance Use as a Norm (Not a Deviation)
+Addiction is a Social Construct and Substance Use as a Norm (Not a Deviation)

 It is long passed due for those in power to recognize that substance use is far from deviant.
 The vast majority of people alter their consciousness every single day through the use of various substances.
 Most people ingest caffeine (or poison as it was called a century ago) daily, and over 75% of Americans take at least one prescribed drug.
 In reality, altering consciousness through substance use is the norm and the narrow consciousness of total abstinence is the deviant behavior.
 But watch out, if enough people start to think of abstinence as deviant then it won’t be long before we’re locking people up and punishing them for being sober.
 On the plus side, if we locked people up for abstinence we’d have a lot more room in our prisons!